taytayfujif/aws-photo-bucket/README.md

  4. Deploy your function(Take note of the endpoint that is generated).
   - Note: If you make a change to your function or .yml file you will need to re-deploy
  5. Build a client-side GET request to your specific Lambda URL.
  6. Create a button.
-When user clicks the button, it should initiate an ajax request to your specific Lambda URL, which then triggers your specific lambda to make a request to the public S3 bucket, then will dynamically display all the images from the public S3 bucket.
+When user clicks the button, it should initiate an ajax request to your specific Lambda URL, which then triggers your specific lambda to make a request to the public S3 bucket, then will dynamically display all the images from the public S3 bucket on the client-side.
-  - Note: Use public S3 bucket image path to help you display all images `https://s3-us-west-2.amazonaws.com/photo-bucket-tmp-prjct/`.
+  - Note: Use public S3 bucket image path to help you display all images `https://s3-us-west-2.amazonaws.com/photo-bucket-tmp-prjct/Key`.
- 7. Use the commands referenced below to make enable static website hosting.
+ 7. Use the commands referenced below to make enable static website hosting on ***YOUR*** S3 bucket.
 Then run appropriate command to sync your client-side files to your bucket(ie. html, css , js files).
 Your public url will be in the format of ```http://bucket-name.s3-website-region.amazonaws.com/```.
 Test url in browser

 ### Testing
-  - Run live-server to test files in your client-side directory
+  - Run live-server to run your .html
-  - Use Postman to check your routes
+  - Use Postman to check your endpoints.

 ### Useful Commands
  -  ***Test function locally***